mysterioustrousers/MTAnimation/README.md

 - Methods very similar to Apple's API.
 - No Swizzling or other dangerous nonsense.
 - No need to mess with keypaths, just change the properties on UIView and you're golden.
 - Proper transform matrix interpolation, so rotations look correct.
-(I can't find another easing library that does this).
 - Install with cocoapods.
 - Category method properly prefixed.